themindfulbit/td/_content/1-episodes/2014-01-17-063-intro-to-responsive-design.md

 > {{ theme:partial src="aside-header" voice="erik" text="You Can Pull, Too" }}
 >
 > The `@include push(x,y);` mixin has an evil twin: `@include pull(x,y);`.
-It works the same as `push`, just in the other direction.
-I've only used it a few times, but when you need it, it's nice to have.
+It works the same as `push`, just in the opposite direction.
+I've only used it a few times, but it's nice to have when you do need it.

 #### Making things a bit bigger

-The sidebars were a nice fix, but by 1200 pixels you've got the same problem again.
+The sidebars were a nice fix, but you've got the same problem again once your viewport reaches 1200 pixels wide.
 One option is to enlarge the sidebars by using `@include push(2);` and shrinking the widest elements to eight columns wide.
 You can keep going with that for a bit, but after a while it becomes a little unwieldy.

 There's another option you may want to use, and that's to make everything bigger.
 We do that by adjusting the size of the grid itself.